-Her published work has appeared in Stichproben: Vienna Journal of African Studies, in Journal of Colonialism and Colonial History, and on the blog of the Afro-Asian Networks Research Collective.
+Her published work has appeared in The Historical Journal, in Stichproben: Vienna Journal of African Studies, and on the blog of the Afro-Asian Networks Research Collective.
 She was co-founder (together with Kirsten Kamphuis) of the EUI Imperial History working group, and is now the Early Career Representative of the Edinburgh Centre for Global History.

 Emma Hunter is Professor of Global and African History at the University of Edinburgh.
 Her research focuses on the intellectual, cultural and political history of twentieth-century Africa in a global context.
 She is the author of Political Thought and the Public Sphere in Tanzania: Freedom, Democracy and Citizenship in the Era of Decolonization, editor of Citizenship, Belonging and Political Community in Africa: Dialogues between Past and Present and co-editor of African Print Cultures: Newspapers and their Publics in the Twentieth Century.
 She served as founding co-director of the Edinburgh Centre for Global History until July 2019.
 Since January 2019 she has been a co-editor of the Journal of Eastern African Studies.